 - Sorry, we’ve reached our limit for [donations, outside activities, whatever] right now.

 - Maybe another time.
-(But only if you actually would like to say yes another time.
-Don’t lead people on.)
+(But only if you really would like to say yes another time.)

 If you’re worried the other person might think you’re being rude for saying no, you can always follow up your “no” with a question about what they’ve got planned or what they’re involved in.